Jang-Woo-AnnaSoft/execution-boundaries/README.md

 > We raise this issue from the perspective of helping them evolve faster and become safer.

 ---
+## Why This Project?

+From Abstract Ethics to Technical Realization

+AI ethics must no longer remain as mere declarative statements.
+This project aims to transform abstract "ethical guidelines" into "Technical Execution Logic" that functions reliably within the physical world.

+Making the Physical World Callable for AI: **Defining the Essence, declaring the Boundaries, and Delivering these insights to the AI.**

+The 9-Question Protocol for Responsible AI Actions: **The standardization of Logical Validation prior to any execution.**

+---

 ## 1. The Problem: The Gap Between Execution and Awareness